Proven-Paradox/shaper-system/Modules/Summoning.md

 When you gain this Lesson, pick one of the following: Attacker, Defender, Spellcaster, or Support.
 Whenever you use a [Summoning] Ability, you can summon an Ally of the corresponding type.

 ### Summon Configuration: Attacker
-This configuration is a hyper mobile Ally that gets into melee with foes and deals physical damage.
+This configuration is a hypermobile Ally that gets into melee with foes and deals physical damage.
 //TODO Consider making higher DPS focuses in Lessons
 The Attacker's statistics scale based on the MP used to summon it.